ToolboxAid/Docker-Assistant/SETMEUP.md

 ### 1 - Clone Docker Assistant
 - Clone docker_assistant to your server. (preferable one (1) level from the root directory) i.e. /volume1/docker_assistant/
   - user@server:~/ $ cd /volume1
-  - user@server:/volume1/ $> git clone https://github.com/ToolboxAid/docker_assistant
+  - user@server:/volume1/ $> sudo git clone https://github.com/ToolboxAid/docker_assistant
+- This directory needs to be owned by you
+  - sudo {chown user:group} ./docker_assistant/
+  - chmod 775 ./docker_assistant/
 - 'cd' to the directory you use to deploy this software
   - user@server:/volume1/ $ cd ./docker_assistant/
+- This files needs to be owned by you
+  - sudo {chown user:group} ./*
+  - chmod 775 ./*
+  -
 ### 2 - Setup Docker Assistant environment setup
 - Execute script 'user@server:/volume1/docker_assistant/ $ sudo ./env.setup.sh'
   - Please review/update your generated files for correctness